Covicake/theam_test/README.md

 * Users database
 * Customers database
 * Users can manage customers
+    * Customers have name, surname and Id as required information
     * Users can view a list of customers
     * Users can create, edit and delete customers.